theonlytechnohead/TouchFaders/README.md

 ## I can make this so much better
 Please make a pull request when you do, otherwise suggestions via the 'Issues' tab are appreciated

+---
+"Yamaha" is a registered trademark of Yamaha Corporation.